jfrancis71/ros2_holonomic_lego/README.md

 # ros2_holonomic_lego

-Currently in development, hopeful for release mid March 2025.

 Demos of ROS2 enabled Lego EV3 holonomic robots (on a Raspberry Pi with BrickPi3 interface)

 ## <B>Guest Starring:</B>